Skip to main content

 Content Depth and Progression

-A significant mechanic is the "Rebirth" system, which allows players to reset their progress in exchange for powerful permanent multipliers, making subsequent runs significantly faster and more profitable.
-While there was initial confusion among some players about rebirths costing Robux, it has been clarified that this core progression mechanic is, in fact, free, though some permanent upgrades within the rebirth shop might require a substantial amount of rebirths or Robux.
-The game also features a "Chest System" that rewards players for their playtime with items like money multipliers and collectible cards.
-These cards, such as the "Yellow Baka" card, offer further money multipliers, and players can equip up to three at a time.
-However, unlocking additional card slots does come with a Robux cost of 39 Robux.
+A significant mechanic is the “Rebirth” system, which allows players to reset their progress in exchange for powerful permanent multipliers, making subsequent runs significantly faster and more profitable.
+While there was initial confusion among some players about rebirths costing Robux, it has been clarified that this core progression mechanic is, in fact, free.
+Rebirths typically grant 'Rebirth tokens' or 'Rebirth points' based on accumulated in-game currency, which can then be spent on permanent upgrades like increasing snack value multipliers or improving building production.
+The game also features a “Chest System” that rewards players for their playtime with items like money multipliers and collectible cards.
+These cards, such as the “Yellow Baka” card, offer further money multipliers, and players can equip up to three at a time.
+However, unlocking additional card slots does come with a Robux cost, for example, 39 Robux for an extra slot.

 Update Quality and Developer Transparency